philhilt96/Python-Scripts-REV-B/README.txt

 At the moment there is only one way to run the program

-- From a bash terminal make sure the path is inside <Python-Scripts-Rev-B> and run 'python __main__.py'
+- From a bash terminal make sure the path is directed to <Python-Scripts-Rev-B> and run 'python __main__.py'

 For the most part the gui should guide you through use, but general usage is as follows:
 A connection must be made with the 'Check Connection' button before anything can be done.
 If no connection is made,